semkeijsper/jw-push/README.md

 The dev server uses [tsx](https://github.com/privatenumber/tsx) to run TypeScript directly.
 WhatsApp session data is stored in `.wwebjs_auth/` and persists between runs — delete this folder to force a new QR scan.

-State is stored in `run/state.json`.
-Delete this file to reset sent-item tracking (use `--force` on the next run to avoid flooding the channel with existing content).
+Per-channel state is stored in `run/{channelId}.json`.
+Delete a channel's state file to reset its sent-item tracking.
+On next start without `--baseline`, the channel will be filled with current content.

 ---